 Most mice have a middle mouse button with a scroll wheel and it is enabled by default.
 You don’t have to do anything.
 If it is not working then you may need to troubleshoot the issue.

 The problem could either be with the hardware or software.
 To isolate the probability of a hardware failure, try connecting the mouse to a different system and check if it works fine there.
 If yes, then the issue is with the software.
-Also possible that a software update, especially gaming software could have misconfigured in a way that middle button does not respond as expected.
+Also possible that a software update, especially gaming software could have been misconfigured in a way that the middle button does not respond as expected.

-Middle mouse button not working
+Middle mouse button not working in Windows PC

 Here are some suggestions you can try:

 - Update the mouse drivers

 Before proceeding to more complicated solutions, a wise idea would be to run the Hardware and Devices troubleshooter, an in-built mechanism in Windows 10 which checks for issues with the hardware and resolves the problem if possible.

 - Click on the Start button and go to Settings > Updates and Security >Troubleshoot

 - Select the Hardware and Devices troubleshooter from the list and run it

 Manufacturers of mice keep changing products and updating drivers.
 In case you used a disk to install the software for the mouse, there’s a chance that the drivers are obsolete.
 The best approach would be to update the drivers.